-The studio released Chapter 21 for Dead by Daylight just a few months ago and with it came DbD’s first NFTs.
+The studio released Chapter 21 of Dead by Daylight just a few months ago, and with it came DbD’s first NFTs.
 Specifically, we’re talking about a Pinhead character model, a Chatterer, a Lament Configuration, and some mystery items.

 Now you know a lot of things about the game, including how many active players Dead by Daylight has.
 You probably also noticed that its competition doesn’t seem to hurt it much.

 We can say it’s doing pretty well.
 However, we hope the devs don’t let all this success get to their heads.
-The decision to sell NFTs proved to be a very unpopular one with the majority of fans, and in this case fans equals customers.
+The decision to sell NFTs proved to be a very unpopular one with the majority of fans, and in this case, fans equal customers.
 And when running any business, you definitely want to keep your customers happy.